 Everyday Ivanovka

-Ivanovka is a rural village in the Caucasus mountain foothills of northern Azerbaijan.
-While based in the country for a number of years, I was captivated by its idyllic setting and unusual religious heritage.
-The village was founded in the 1830s by members of a Spiritual Christian sect called Molokans, who'd been repressed and banished from Russia proper in tsarist times due to their non-conformism.
-Almost 200 years later I found the village in the midst of change, yet still with its own distinct customs and rituals influenced by the peculiar local blend of history, religion and nature.
-Beekeeping was one time-honoured tradition, while the existence of Azerbaijan's last Soviet-style collective farm, around which life still revolved, made each visit seem like stepping into a bygone era.
-These photos were taken over about a five-year period (2015-2020).
+Ivanovka is a rural village in the Caucasus mountain foothills of northern Azerbaijan and, while based in the country for a number of years, I was captivated by its idyllic setting and unusual religious heritage.
+The village was founded in the 1830s by members of a Spiritual Christian sect called Molokans who'd been repressed and banished from Russia proper in tsarist times due to their non-conformism.
+Almost 200 years later I found the village in the midst of change, yet still with its own distinctive customs and rituals influenced by the peculiar local blend of history, religion and nature.
+Beekeeping was one time-honoured tradition that had been practised since the village’s foundation, while the existence of Azerbaijan's last Soviet-style collective farm, around which life still revolved, made each visit seem like stepping into a bygone era.
+These photos were taken over about a five-year period between 2015 and 2020.

 Previous